Spooktacular Halloween Fundraising Ideas

-In a previous tip we’ve talked about starting the tradition of a Halloween Disco and while disco’s are a great fundraiser any time of the year, Halloween is pretty legit reason for a bit of fun and fancy dress!
+In a previous tip we’ve talked about starting the tradition of a Halloween Disco and while disco’s are a great fundraiser any time of the year, Halloween is a pretty legit reason for a bit of fun and fancy dress!
 So here are some other ideas for you:

 Movie night – If the weather is being kind, October is a great time of year for an outdoor movie.
 If not, indoor can be just as fun AND you can have decorations too!
-But you will need to make your movie choice child friendly though – G or PG (suggestions: Casper, Monster House, Scared Shrekless, Hotel Transylvania, even The Nightmare before Christmas).
+But you will need to make your movie choice child friendly – G or PG (suggestions: Casper, Monster House, Scared Shrekless, Hotel Transylvania, even The Nightmare before Christmas).
 Charge an entry fee and sell popcorn/hot dogs/drinks/glow sticks and if your venue allows you could charge extra for a ‘gold class’ upgrades to bean bags or comfy chairs with blankets, pillows and maybe even a personal waiter.

 Fancy dress competition – It’s Halloween so there WILL be dressing up!
 You can run this as a side attraction to any event that you’re having – $2 entry fee and a Halloween themed prize for the winner.

 Spooky bake sale – Ask your volunteers to bake some scary treats to sell.
-This is an option that can be incorporated into a bigger event or run on it’s own.
+This is an option that can be incorporated into a bigger event or run on its own.

-Monster mash party – This could be a disco or a mini fair with halloween themed game stalls and we’ve got a whole lot of ideas for games and stalls:
+Monster mash party – This could be a disco or a mini fair with Halloween themed game stalls and we’ve got a whole lot of ideas for games and stalls:

 - apple bobbing